 * Disclosure: As an Amazon Associate this site earns from qualifying purchases (meaning: we may earn commissions if you buy products recommended/reviewed here, by following the links shown here).
-The availability of products in this page may change at any time.
-Please check the materials, features, colors and sizes on the various shops (linked in this page) before buying, because sometimes our articles may contain errors.
-Product images you see here are for illustration purposes.
+The availability of products on this page may change at any time.
+Please check the materials, features, colors, and sizes on the various shops (linked on this page) before buying, because sometimes our articles may contain errors.

 1. Canada Goose

 If you have gone through any other of our Canada Goose comparison reviews, by now you have a pretty good idea as to what the brand stands for and its history.

 For those of you who just came across this piece, here is a quick rundown of how Canada Goose came to be.

 Established in 1957 in Toronto, Canada, the brand was originally known as Metro Sportswear Ltd, and it wasn’t until its expansion into the European market that it got the Canada Goose name.

 Its name is in relation to the insulation used in their down products, which is sourced from geese.
 We will discuss the qualities of goose down in the next section.

 While now Canada Goose is a manufacturer and retailer of numerous products, in the beginning, it started out with raincoats and woolen vests.
 Although their product range is popular among many, it’s their down jackets that have made Canada Goose the beloved brand that it is.

 Those familiar with the Canada Goose logo might already know the meaning behind this design.